shenzebang/CENTAUR-Privacy-Federated-Representation-Learning/README.md

 ## Usage

-We provide scripts that has been tested to produce the results stated in our paper (TO BE DONE!).
+We provide scripts that has been tested to produce the results stated in our paper.
-Please find them under the foler `script`.
+Please find them under the foler `script/user-level-DP`.

 In the following, we explain several important flags.